-- (1) As used in this table, a beneficial owner of a security includes any person who, directly or indirectly, through contract, arrangement, understanding, relationship or otherwise has or shares within 60 days of April 25, 2012, (a) the power to vote, or direct the voting of, such security or (b) investment power which includes the power to dispose, or to direct the disposition of, such security. - (2) Applicable percentage of beneficial ownership is based on 30,680,984 shares of our common stock outstanding as of April 25, 2012. - (3) Includes (i) Mr. Kanders' options to purchase 1,021,250 shares of common stock that are presently exercisable or exercisable within 60 days of April 25, 2012; (ii) 2,419,490 shares of common stock held by Kanders GMP Holdings, LLC, of which Mr. Kanders is a majority member and a trustee of the manager, that are subject to a lock-up agreement restricting transfer that expires May 28, 2012; and (iii) 13,900 shares of common stock that Mr. Kanders may be deemed to beneficially own as UTMA custodian for his children.
+- Less than one percent. - (1) As used in this table, a beneficial owner of a security includes any person who, directly or indirectly, through contract, arrangement, understanding, relationship or otherwise has or shares within 60 days of April 22, 2013, (a) the power to vote, or direct the voting of, such security or (b) investment power which includes the power to dispose, or to direct the disposition of, such security. - (2) Applicable percentage of beneficial ownership is based on 31,782,747 shares of our common stock outstanding as of April 22, 2013. - (3) Includes (i) Mr. Kanders' options to purchase 800,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 22, 2013; (ii) 2,419,490 shares of common stock held by Kanders GMP Holdings, LLC, of which Mr. Kanders is a majority member and a trustee of the manager; and (iii) 13,900 shares of common stock that Mr. Kanders may be deemed to beneficially own as UTMA custodian for his children.
 Of the 7,335,284 shares of common stock included in Mr. Kanders' beneficial ownership, 5,647,367 shares are hypothecated and/or pledged as security for loans from financial institutions.
-Excludes (i) 100,000 shares of common stock that are beneficially owned by Mr. Kanders' spouse, as to all of which he disclaims any beneficial interest; (ii) seven-year restricted stock award granted on May 28, 2010 under the Company's 2005 Stock Incentive Plan of which (A) 250,000 restricted shares will vest and become nonforfeitable if, on or before May 28, 2017, the closing price of the Company's common stock shall have equaled or exceeded \$10.00 per share for twenty consecutive trading days; and (B) 250,000 restricted shares will vest and become nonforfeitable if, on or before May 28, 2017, the closing price of the Company's 2005 Stock Incentive Plan of which 2, 2011 under the Company's 2005 Stock Incentive Plan of sock shall have equaled or exceeded \$10.00 per share for twenty consecutive trading days; and (B) 250,000 restricted shares will vest and become nonforfeitable if, on or before May 28, 2017, the closing price of the Company's common stock shall have equaled or exceeded \$10.00 per share for twenty consecutive trading days; and (B) 250,000 restricted shares will vest and become nonforfeitable if, on or before May 28, 2017, the closing price of the Company's common stock shall have equaled or exceeded \$12.00 per share for twenty consecutive trading days; and (iii) seven-year restricted stock award gr
+Excludes (i) 100,000 shares of common stock that are beneficially owned by Mr. Kanders' spouse, as to all of which he disclaims any beneficial interest; (ii) seven-year restricted stock award granted on May 28, 2010 under the Company's 2005 Stock Incentive Plan of which (A) 250,000 restricted shares will vest and become nonforfeitable if, on or before May 28, 2017, the closing price of the Company's common stock shall have equaled or exceeded \$10.00 per share for twenty consecutive trading days; and (B) 250,000 restricted shares will vest and become nonforfeitable if, on or before May 28, 2017, the closing price of the Company's common stock shall have equaled or exceeded \$12.00 per share for twenty consecutive trading days; and (iii) seven-year restricted stock award granted on January 17, 2011 under the Company's 2005 Stock Incentive Plan of which 250,000 restricted shares will vest and become nonforfeitable if, on or before January 17, 2018, the closing price of the Company's common stock shall have equaled or exceeded \$14.00 per share for twenty consecutive trading days.